 It conveys the global joy and jubilation of its demise through a 100 paintings by 129 different artists from 20 countries.

-Most are a direct reflection on the political state of the world when the wall came down, however some are as relevant today as they were back then.
+Most are a direct reflection on the political state of the world when the wall fell, however some are as relevant today as they were back then.

 Home of the German Parliament, the Reichstag is another historical site.
-Built in 1849, its had a tumultuous history with it being burned, bombed and abandoned.
+Built in 1849, its had a tumultuous history – burned, bombed and abandoned.
 What draws more than three million visitors each year is the spectacular large glass dome at the top, representing the political transparency of the city today.

 Visitors can climb the dome to get amazing 360-degree views of Berlin.
-Be warned, don’t make the mistake we did.
+Be warned, don’t make the mistake we did and miss out (epic fail).
 Admission is free, but you must make reservations online in advance to enter.
-Epic fail.